jwestgard/prange-metadata/README.md

-# Prange Metadata Harvest and Manipulation Program
+# Prange Metadata Harvesting and Manipulation Program

 ## Description
 A program to process and validate metadata spreadsheets, pulling additional data from MARC records using pymarc.